Artwork by Ira Joel Haber

 6. Davy Crockett

 King of the Wild Blue Yonder.
-Suited up and shipped out as leader of an exploratory mission to the Red Man's planet far far away, across the mighty black Las Vegas-lit ocean that no ship had yet crossed.
+Suited up and shipped out as leader of an exploratory mission to the Red Man's planet far far away, across the mighty black Las Vegas-lit ocean no ship had yet crossed.
 The Nina, the Santa Barbara, and the Tonto were the names of the three flying saucers under Captain Crockett's command.
 Braving rough winds, cabin fever, and mutiny, the convoy reached the mysterious Red Man's planet in October of 2149.
 Having landed, Crockett was the first to place his foot in the Red sand, and driving a stake into the Utterly foreign soil, he proclaimed this new planet property of his majesty the Emperor of America.
 The next century was spent converting the illegal aliens to Christianity, and a hard, hard rain did fall during that trying time.
 A commemorative statue of Captain "Rocketman" Crockett now stands where the sun don't shine.

 7. Molly Pitcher